beingful/SpamFilter/README.md

   Spam Filter
 </h1>
 <h3>
   It's a simple WPF Spam Filter using two Naive Bayes Classifier's models (Bernoulli and Polynomial) to separate spam emails from usual correspondence.
-This    Spam Filter containe the feature of dynamic learning during use by changing the category manually.
-I am using log10(probabilities) values instead of probabilities to avoid arithmetic overflow error (probability can be lower than minimum).
+This    Spam Filter uses training set, located in the database, and contains the feature of dynamic learning during use by changing the category manually.
+I am using log10(probability) values instead of probabilities to avoid arithmetic overflow error (probability can be lower than minimum).
 </h3>
 <ul>
   <li>